16.01.–17.04.2025 / Opera

 For all from 14 upwards

 With the sadistic police chief Scarpia, Giacomo Puccini enriched opera literature with one of its most abysmal characters.
+The painter Cavaradossi falls into his clutches when he helps a political prisoner to escape.

 But for Scarpia, Cavaradossi is just a decoy through which he can finally win the celebrated singer Tosca.